microsoft/lisa/docs/run.md

 5. Verify test result

-    After test completed, you can refer the LISA console log, or the html report file for the test results.
+    After test completed, you can check the LISA console log, or the html report file for the test results.
 See an example html report as below:

     ![image](img/smoke_test_result.png)

-    Please learn more from [runbook reference](runbook.md) for how to specify more parameters to customize your test.
+    If you want to customize your test using more specified parameters, please refer to [runbook reference](runbook.md) for more information.

 ### Run in Ready computers